fjl/go-couchdb/README.md

 The API is not fully baked at this time and may change.

-This project contains two Go packages:
+This project contains three Go packages:

 ## package couchdb